In a previous article I talked about air movement for transpiration, reducing condensation and helping to prevent diseases.

 Two big tips this season

 Use reflective material as much as possible throughout plant growth.
 Use white plastic sheeting, sheets of paper behind seedlings and even paint fences or walls white if you are growing outside.
+This will enhance photosynthesis and tomato pants.

 Keep the air circulating in the greenhouse – it’s better for the temperature to be reduced slightly than to have a greenhouse full of condensation and air without enough carbon dioxide.